 CAREER RECORD Carter began his career as a naval officer, serving in the U.S. Navy as a physicist until 1953.
 He then took over his family’s peanut farming business.
 He entered politics in 1962, serving as a Georgia state senator, and was elected governor of Georgia in 1970.
 His rise to national prominence came in 1976 when he ran a successful campaign for the presidency.

-APPEARANCE Jimmy Carter is known for his warm smile and modest, down-to-earth demeanor.
+APPEARANCE Jimmy Carter was known for his warm smile and modest, down-to-earth demeanor.
 He has flat feet, a fact that became notable when he reportedly rolled his arches over a Coke bottle daily to pass the physical for the United States Naval Academy.

 Jimmy Carter's presidential portrait